gravidence/gravidat/README.md

-gravidat
+Gravidat
 ========

+## Overview
-CouchDB initialization scripts for Gravifon service
+Set of CouchApp applications to initialize CouchDB instance for Gravifon service.

+## Requirements
+- Erica 0.4